MonikaFeigler/KBC_DataFlowTemplates/keboola-crm-hubspot/v0/README.md

-# IN-CRM-HUBSPOT
+# KEBOOLA-CRM-HUBSPOT

-This is an end to end flow which is getting data from Hubspot and transform them so you can use them for visualisation in your BI tool or anywhere you want.
+This is an end to end flow which is getting data from Hubspot and transform them so you can use them for visualisation in your BI tool or anywhere you want (currently into a Google sheet and snowflake).

 ## Steps to make:
 1. Authorise extractor with API TOKEN